Overview

 Rob Otter

-Rob is an experienced construction manager with a wide range of experience in a range of different types and sizes of construction projects.
+Rob is an experienced construction manager with extensive experience in a range of different types and sizes of construction projects.
 He has spent over twenty years in the construction industry moving into education in 2017.
-He has worked on a number of construction projects including several PassivHaus type residential, residential developments and light commercial projects.
+He has worked on a number of construction projects including several Passivhaus type residential, residential developments and light commercial projects.

 Rob started his teaching career at Peterborough Regional College/University Centre Peterborough delivering HNC/HND and Degrees in conjunction with Anglia Ruskin University.